stt-datacore/website/static/crew/sulu_captain_crew.md

 published: true
 ---

-Craptain Sulu somehow managed to be featured crew without his variants being bonus.
+Craptain Sulu somehow managed to be featured crew twice without his variants being bonus.
 The Captain's Oath re-run tried to fix that, but Sulu's event count still sits at two.